-Each of the 16 MBTI types consist of four letters corresponding to a fundamental personality trait for the type.
+Each of the 16 Personality types consist of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits — introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
 INTP stands for Introversion (I), Intuition (N), Thinking (T), and Perception (P) personality traits.

 Logicians love to explore new ideas and possibilities.
 This allows them to utilize their knowledge and intellect to help them see what others think regarding specific issues and concepts.
 Because their immense quest to acquire as much knowledge as possible is rarely quenched, most Logicians spend their whole lives learning and acquiring as much knowledge as possible.